AlibabaCloudDocs/ecs/intl.en-US/Product Introduction/What is ECS?.md

     -   Virtual Private Cloud \(VPC\): A private network established in Alibaba Cloud.
 VPCs are logically isolated from other virtual networks in Alibaba Cloud.
 For more information, see [What is VPC](../../../../reseller.en-US/Product Introduction/What is VPC?.md#).

-    -   Classic network: A network majorly deployed in the public infrastructure of Alibaba Cloud.
+    -   Classic network: A network primarily deployed in Alibaba Cloud's public infrastructure.

 -   [Security group](reseller.en-US/Product Introduction/Network and security/Security group.md#): A logical group of instances that are in the same region and have the same security requirements and mutual trust.
 A security group works as a virtual firewall for the ECS instances inside it.